aiven/aiven-docs/docs/products/kafka/reference/kafka-metrics-prometheus.md

   incoming messages received by the broker.

 :::note
-To calculate the rate of change for these `_count` metrics, you can use functions such as `rate()` in PromQL.
+To calculate the rate of change for these `_Count` metrics, you can use functions such as `rate()` in PromQL.
 :::